marcouderzo/CSDemoParser/Worklog.md

 ```
 When the function returns to `ParseGameEvent()`, we print additional information, depending on the event.

-**Creating a Custom Crouch Event**
+**OLD: Creating a Custom Crouch Event**

-As there is no `crouch_event` in the event list, we came up with a way of simulating such game event (see what we discovered in the parser in the "Understanding the Parser" section).
+*(This is deprecated, we are handling it in a different way)* - As there is no `crouch_event` in the event list, we came up with a way of simulating such game event (see what we discovered in the parser in the "Understanding the Parser" section).

 In `GlobalPlayerInfo.h`, we defined a new extern variable: bool `isPlayerCrouched`.